Taming-the-BEAST/Prior-selection/README.md

 > If not, how can you see that and where do you think might the problem be?
 Can we address this problem in our analysis?
 >

 Notice the values of the substitution rate estimates.
-From literature, one can read that influenza's HA gene has a substitution rate of about 10^(-3) substitutions per site per year {% cite jenkins2002 --file Prior-selection/master-refs %}.
-Our estimate of the clock rate is of the same order as this value, but has a very large confidence interval.
-Notice also, that the confidence interval of the tree height is very large [0.1305,2.7393].
+From literature, one can read that influenza has a substitution rate of about 10^(-3) substitutions per site per year {% cite jenkins2002 --file Prior-selection/master-refs %}.
+Our estimate of the clock rate is of the same order as this value, but has a very large credible interval.
+Notice also, that the credible interval of the tree height is very large [0.1305,2.7393].

 Another way to see that the homochronous sampling does not allow for the estimation of the clock rate is to observe a very strong negative correlation of the clock rate with the tree height.